Actual-Chat/actual-chat/docs/Tasks.md

 Urgent fixes:
 - [!]
 No notif / unread on a message from someone who's not in your contact list
+- [!] iOS: screen lock seem to be always on when the chat is open (i.e. when nothing is playing) -> huge battery drain
 - [!]
 Android: sometimes theme change doesn't work / blue status bar color
+- iOS: "Scroll down" sometimes doesn't disappear even when you're at the very bottom
 - iOS: investigate weird "Back" click behavior (sometimes it does not work when you touch it, maybe related to Safari click event propagation or nearby clickalbe header)
 - iOS: reconnect banner may take two lines on iPhone (not enough horizontal space)
 - Anonymous chats: @ typing produces a list with missing avatars (+ we must use skeletons there)